I’ll just start with the most important part: cutting fabric with a Cricut machine is really easy, even for beginners.

 At the end, I have three awesome fabric tutorials, each one using Cricut.

-I’m going to use an iron-on adhesive for this tutorial and a Cricut Explore Air 2.
+We have two ways to cut fabric with a Cricut, one uses the Explore series, the other a Cricut Maker.
+I’ll use an iron-on adhesive for this first tutorial and a Cricut Explore Air 2.
 If you have a different Cricut machine, that’s okay!

 The basic principles are the same and you’ll be able to adapt this tutorial to your own device.